fieryhenry/Battle-Cats-Save-File-Editor/README.md

 # Battle Cats Save File Editor

-I have a discord server:https://discord.gg/DvmMgvn5ZB You can become a developer there and give me your pre-backed up save files and is the best way to report bugs + contact me.
+I have a discord server:https://discord.gg/DvmMgvn5ZB, it's the best way report bugs and you can leave your suggestions for new features to be implemented in the editor<br>
+If you want to support my work and keep me motivated to continue to work on this project then maybe consider gifting me some ko-fi here:https://ko-fi.com/fieryhenry

-Thanks to:
+## Thanks to:

-Lethal's editor for giving me inspiration to start the project and it helped me work out how to patch the save data and edit cf/xp and I used it to figure out how to upload saves onto the ponos servers: https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/
+Lethal's editor for giving me inspiration to start the project and it helped me work out how to patch the save data and edit cf/xp: https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

 Beeven and csehydrogen's open source code, which helped me figure out how to patch save data: https://github.com/beeven/battlecats, https://github.com/csehydrogen/BattleCatsHacker